zdravkov/kendo-docs/api/dataviz/chart.md

 The name of the value axis to use.

-> The `axis` option is supported when [series.type](#configuration-series.type) is set to "area", "bar", "column", "line", "candlestick" or "ohlc".
+> The `axis` option is supported when [series.type](#configuration-series.type) is set to "area", "bar", "column", "line", "boxPlot", "candlestick" or "ohlc".

 #### Example - set the chart series value axis